I beg to move,

 I am also of the opinion that decommissioning, if done right, can bring some jobs and some revenue.
 However, I do not think it will be the biggest windfall in the entire world.
 I appreciate the action that the UK Government have taken on decommissioning through the OGA, and I also appreciate what the Scottish Government are doing through the decommissioning challenge fund.
 All those things are positive.

-When I spoke to the Oil & Gas Technology Centre, which I will move on to in a moment, it said something interesting about decommissioning.
+When I spoke to the Oil and Gas Technology Centre, which I will move on to in a moment, it said something interesting about decommissioning.
 On some rigs, there is an ability to do enhanced extraction techniques, but it is not possible to do them because of all the stuff on the rig that is doing the current extraction techniques.
 There is a need for a level of enabling decommissioning; taking off some of the widgets currently on the platform in order to put on new widgets so that the platform can be used to do things, but with different technology on it.
 There are smart things we can do on decommissioning that will ensure that we have jobs, but also that we have a positive way forward and get the maximum economic recovery out of the North sea.

 The issue of STEM, which the hon.
 Member for Gordon mentioned, is important.
 I have been concerned as an Aberdonian, feeling the pain and seeing the changes and the negative atmosphere in the city, that we would have a situation in which young people would come through school saying, “No, I don’t want to go into oil and gas,” exactly as he said.
-The Oil & Gas Technology Centre is encouraging young people to get into STEM.
+The Oil and Gas Technology Centre is encouraging young people to get into STEM.
 Aberdeen Science Centre is doing similarly cool things to encourage STEM, and so is TechFest, which takes place every autumn.
 Those are all positive things that are supporting young people into STEM.

 We do not have the same problems with the numbers of engineers that the north-east of England does—I have previously been told that it is much more difficult in the north-east of England to find some of the engineering skills that are required, but I could be wrong.
 That is something we could probably work together on quite positively, sharing the information and the positive things we have been doing on that, to ensure that best practice is shared and lots of people are encouraged into engineering.

 As the hon.
 Member for Gordon said, some of the digitisation skills are important.
-One of the things I talked about with the Oil & Gas Technology Centre was the transferable skills that people get from studying something such as gaming, with the advanced interfaces they use, and how the virtual reality that can be created from that is incredibly positive and useful.
+One of the things I talked about with the Oil and Gas Technology Centre was the transferable skills that people get from studying something such as gaming, with the advanced interfaces they use, and how the virtual reality that can be created from that is incredibly positive and useful.

 I have a couple more things to say—I am probably beginning to try your patience, Mr Sharma—and a couple of specific asks for the Minister.
 First, there is the oil and gas sector deal.
 I know that she is probably being heavily lobbied on that, but it could not be more important for the industry.
 We recognise that the Government have been working with the industry on that, and we look forward to that coming through.